 Formerly an eminent pastor, Robert Bell is now a well-known speaker and writer.

 He became famous thanks to his work, Love Wins, which brought him readers' appreciation.

-According to Time magazine, Bell was included in the list of the most influential people in the world.
+Bell was included in Time magazine’s list of the most influential people in the world.
 And now, he is working on creating and promoting his podcast, The Robcast.

 There's even a film called Heretic that was dedicated to his life and work.

-Besides the author's website, Rob also maintains his own Twitter page, where he shares links to publications and information related to his secondary work, which is the release of a book in audio format.
+Besides the author's website, Rob maintains his own Twitter page.
+He shares links to publications and information related to his secondary work, which is the release of a book in audio format.

 19. Sarah Dessen

-We invite you to get acquainted with Sarah Dessen, a talented author to follow on Twitter.
-She also has dozens of novels and short stories actively read in all corners of the world.
+Sarah Dessen is a talented author to follow on Twitter.
+She has dozens of novels and short stories actively read in all corners of the world.

-On Twitter, Sarah briefly informs her fans about the new book's releases and their film adaptation.
+On Twitter, Sarah briefly informs her fans about her new book's releases and their film adaptation.
 For example, her book Along for the Ride recently became a Netflix movie.

 20. Scott Westerfeld